The Glory of the Lord is the Good of His People

 May the Lord bless his people with peace!

-This passage provides a significant example of how Christians should live.
+This passage holds a significant example for how Christians should live.
 Much gold can be mined from this psalm.
-The ideas presented form a lifestyle that Christians should embrace, where every day God grows bigger in our perception than He was yesterday.
-We grow in our perception of His magnificence, magnanimity, and majesty.
-This becomes a huge motivation for how we live.
+The ideas presented describe a lifestyle that Christians should embrace, whereby every day God grows bigger in our perception than He was yesterday—or even the moment before.
+We grow in our perception of the magnificence, magnanimity, and majesty of God, and that becomes a huge motivation for how we live.

 The purpose of this psalm is to instill the reality that the glory of God is man's greatest good.
-As we perceive how to live or what to experience in life, we recognize the glory of God as the solid foundation, the centerpiece, the central focus.
-If we make God's glory central and foundational, we eliminate abnormal amounts of disappointment and discouragement that come from a circumstance-based life.
+As we perceive how we should live or the things we experience in life, we recognize a solid foundation: the glory of God as the centerpiece, central focus, and foundation of our lives.
+If we live with God's glory as central, foundational, and most important, we eliminate abnormal amounts of disappointment and discouragement that come from circumstance-based living.

-We do not define good or true by our situations.
-A negative circumstance does not mean life is going wrong.
-We do not perceive God through circumstances, letting His magnificence diminish.
-Instead, we view circumstances through the lens of God's glory.
+We don't define what is good or true by our circumstances.
+A negative situation doesn't mean life is going wrong.
+We don't perceive God through circumstances, letting His magnificence diminish before a horrible situation.
+We don't define God by our experiences—He's angry with me, disappointed, getting back at me.
+Instead, we take God's glory as the central foundation and focus, looking at circumstances through the lens of His magnificent glory.
 Then circumstances decrease in intensity.

 Biblical holiness follows this pattern: